2coolchampion/dotfiles/nvim/.config/nvim/toto.md

 - [] Remove useless notifications from appearing whenever I switch between buffers (notify)
 - [] Opening type definition opens it in the same window.
 Which makes me lose the original buffer view.
 - [] Can't properly yank when having multiple same buffers open in different windows
+- [] Go trough prev and next buffers in history
+- [] Make it easier to browse definitions